 Virginia Probate Process

 Somewhere along the line, you’ve probably heard the word “probate”, and most likely assumed it had a negative connotation.
 But probate really isn’t something to be afraid of.
-It’s simply a process that all wills go through.
+It’s simply a process that all Last Wills and Testaments go through.

-When someone dies, their personal representative (also known as the executor or administrator) collects their assets – meaning all finances, property, and possessions.
+When someone dies, their Personal Representative (also known as the Executor or Administrator) collects their assets – meaning all finances, property, and possessions.
 They then distribute them based on what the deceased’s will says.
-The will is normally probated by the Clerk of the Circuit Court or a deputy clerk in the city or county where the deceased resided.
+The will is normally probated by the Clerk of the Circuit Court or a deputy clerk in the city or county where the deceased was a resident.

 Since the will is a legal document, a court oversees this process to make sure it’s followed exactly.
 It makes sense and is a good thing.
 This legal process is called probate.

 Every state’s process is a bit different; let’s take a brief look at Virginia’s to help you understand if you are unfamiliar with probate.